sohailahmedkhan/Video-Transformer-for-Deepfake-Detection/README.md

 sh ./build.sh

-**3: **
+**3: Train Image ViT**

+python train_Image_ViT.py

 To train image transformer, run following command.
 NOTE: You need to add the location of train and validation directories.
 You can do this by manually editing "train_Image_ViT.py" file.

-python train_Image_ViT.py

 To easily run training using Jupyter Notebook, you can use ImageTransformer.ipynb file.
 NOTE: Video transformer training will be added soon.
 You can see the VideoTransformer's architecture in models directory, in file "videotransformer.py"

 I would like to thank, (1) cleardusk for the 3DDFA implementation, (2) LukeMelas for transformer architecture and pre-trained ViT models, (3) Ross Wightman for XceptionNet.